Jittor/JNeRF/README.md

 We provided fox dataset in this repository at `./data/fox`.

 #### Lego Dataset
-You can download the blender dataset at https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1.
+You can download the lego dataset in nerf_example_data.zip at https://drive.google.com/drive/folders/128yBriW1IG_3NJ5Rp7APSTZsJqdJdfc1.
 And move `lego` folder to `./data/lego`.

 #### Customized Datasets